 Due to its large number of transistors and high internal clock speeds, the processor is capable of generating large average current swings between low and full power states.
 This may cause voltages on power planes to sag below their minimum values if bulk decoupling is not adequate.
 Larger bulk storage, such as electrolytic capacitors, supply current during longer lasting changes in current demand by the component, such as coming out of an idle condition.
 Similarly, they act as a storage well for current when entering an idle condition from a running condition.
-Care must be taken in the board design to ensure that the voltage provided to the processor remains within the specifications listed in Table 3.
-Failure to do so may result in timing violations or reduced lifetime of the component.
+Care must be taken in the board design to ensure that the voltage provided to the processor remains within the specifications listed in the tables in Section 3.10.
+Failure to do so can result in timing violations or reduced lifetime of the component.